Champs-sur-Marne

-Champs-sur-Marne ([ʃɑ̃ syʁ maʁn]) is a commune in the eastern suburbs of Paris, France.
-It is located 18.2 km from the center of Paris, in the Seine-et-Marne Departments of France in the Île-de-France region.
+Champs-sur-Marne ([ʃɑ̃ syʁ maʁn]) is a commune in the eastern outer suburbs of Paris, France.
+It is located 18.2 km from the centre of Paris, on the left bank of the Marne, in the Seine-et-Marne department (on the departmental border with Seine-Saint-Denis) in the Île-de-France region.

-The commune of Champs-sur-Marne is part of the Val Maubuée sector, one of the four sectors in the "new town" of Marne-la-Vallée.
+The commune of Champs-sur-Marne, famous for its château, is part of the Val Maubuée area, one of the four sectors in the "new town" of Marne-la-Vallée.

 History

 Originally called simply Champs, the name of the commune became officially Champs-sur-Marne (meaning "Fields upon Marne") on 9 April 1962.

 Demographics

 The inhabitants are often referred to as Campésiens.
+The term Champesois is also in use.

 Twin towns – sister cities

 Champs-sur-Marne is twinned with: